craigdietrich/DIG540/README.md

 frequency and depth of your interactions with other students and the instructor will be considered part of your “attendance” and thus part of your grade.
-If you for any reason think you may have an issue, either on a specific day/week or overall, talk to us!
+If you for any reason think you may have an issue, either on a specific day/week or overall, please talk to me!
 It is much easier to make accommodations ahead of time than after the fact.

 **Participation**